 "The lotus genome is an ancient one, and we now know its ABCs," said Jane Shen-Miller, one of three corresponding authors of the research and a senior scientist with UCLA's Center for the Study of Evolution and the Origin of Life.
 "Molecular biologists can now more easily study how its genes are turned on and off during times of stress and why this plant's seeds can live for 1,300 years.
 This is a step toward learning what anti-aging secrets the sacred lotus plant may offer."

-The research was published today in the journal Genome Biology.
+was published today in the journal Genome Biology.

 Shen-Miller said the lotus' genetic repair mechanisms could be very useful if they could be transferred to humans or to crops — such as rice, corn and wheat — whose seeds have life spans of only a few years.
 "If our genes could repair disease as well as the lotus' genes, we would have healthier aging.
 We need to learn about its repair mechanisms, and about its biochemical, physiological and molecular properties, but the lotus genome is now open to everybody."